Melanelia hepatizon: Taxonomy

 The Swedish lichenologist Erik Acharius first scientifically described Melanelia hepatizon in 1799, initially classifying it in the eponymous genus Lichen, following the conventions established by Carl Linnaeus in Species Plantarum.
 Over time, the species was reclassified into several different genera before being placed in Melanelia by Arne Thell in 1995.

-Chemical profiling and DNA barcoding have proven useful for the identification and discrimination of Melanelia species.
-These methods can effectively separate M. hepatizon from other closely related species.
-Studies employing DNA barcoding have revealed considerable intraspecific genetic variability within Melanelia hepatizon.
-The high genetic distances observed among individual specimens of this species suggest the presence of previously unrecognised lineages.
-This indicates that what is currently classified as M. hepatizon may, in fact, encompass multiple distinct species that have not yet been identified due to their morphological similarity.
-Molecular phylogenetics analysis shows that M. hepatizon has a sister relationship with M. stygia, the type species of the genus.
+Chemical profiling and DNA barcoding have proven useful for distinguishing Melanelia species, including M. hepatizon.
+Molecular studies have nevertheless shown substantial intraspecific variation within M. hepatizon.
+One DNA barcoding study interpreted the high genetic distances among specimens as evidence that the taxon may include previously unrecognised lineages concealed by morphological similarity, while a later ITS study recovered 12 haplotypes, including new ones, but found no clear geographic structure and no correlation between haplotype variation and morphological, anatomical, or chemical characters.
+Molecular phylogenetic analysis shows that M. hepatizon has a sister relationship with M. stygia, the type species of the genus.

 In North America, the species has been called the "rimmed camouflage lichen" or the "rimmed brown-shield".